ghoomfrog/silili/README.md

 <img src="https://user-images.githubusercontent.com/35694451/236370196-df9e8d7d-e642-4c9a-8f82-413889bcbc27.png">
 </div>

-# Lil Si
+# Lil Saj

-Lil Si is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.
+Lil Saj is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.
 It's goal is to be more usable, and have a more efficient vocabulary and grammar than Toki Pona.

 > **Note** Click the button ![image](https://github-production-user-asset-6210df.s3.amazonaws.com/35694451/238810375-f58bb84b-3e09-4f7f-b54c-129e0a2fac18.png) at the top right to reveal the table of content.